 For a lot of people who want to live a sustainable green lifestyle, environmentalist blogs are a great place to get inspired.
-Environmental bloggers share blogs, how-tos, photos, videos, and guides about sustainable living from their unique perspective.
+Environmental bloggers share sustainability blogs, how-tos, photos, videos, and guides about sustainable living from their unique perspectives.

-Here I’ve rounded up 21 environmental blogs, whether they’re focused on environmentally friendly life choices, ethical fashion, growing food, eco-friendly products or simply reducing your impact on climate change.
+Here I’ve rounded up 20 environmental blogs, whether they’re focused on environmentally friendly life choices, ethical fashion, growing food, eco-friendly products, or simply reducing your impact on climate change.

 Let’s get to it.